An Overview of Root-Knot Nematodes

 Conditions that Favor Disease

-Southern RKN is most commonly observed in coarse textured soils (sand, sandy loam, and loamy sand soils), which allow for better nematode motility.
-Coarse textured soils also predispose plants to early season drought stress, which is exacerbated by the vascular blockage caused by RKN galls.
+RKN is most commonly observed in coarse-textured soils (sand, sandy loam, and loamy sand soils), which allow for better nematode motility.
+Coarse textured soils also predispose plants to early season drought stress, which is then exacerbated by the vascular blockage caused by RKN galls.
 Damage thresholds are a sliding scale of nematode density, soil texture, and rainfall.
-Root-knot nematodes can be present in medium (e.g., loam) and medium-fine (e.g., silt loam) textured soils; however, their impact on soybean growth and development is less than that of the same nematode population density in a sandy soil.
-Very susceptible soybean cultivars may express foliar symptoms such as interveinal necrosis and galling on roots in these soils.
-High initial nematode populations can cause significant symptoms on moderately resistant and resistant soybean cultivars, especially if grown in coarse textured soils.
-Plants grown in compacted soils that result in stunting due to reduced root growth and simultaneous infection by southern RKN often suffer from increased southern RKN impacts and subsequent yield losses.
+RKN can be present in medium (e.g., loam) and medium-fine (e.g., silt loam) textured soils; however, their impact on soybean growth and development is less than that of the same nematode population density in a sandy soil.
+Very susceptible soybean cultivars may exhibit foliar symptoms such as interveinal necrosis and root galling in these soils.
+High initial nematode populations can cause significant symptoms on moderately resistant and resistant soybean cultivars, especially if grown in coarse-textured soils.
+Plants grown in compacted soils that result in stunting due to reduced root growth, and simultaneous infection by RKN, often experience greater RKN impacts and subsequent yield losses.

-In many fields, RKN are not the only plant parasitic nematodes present.
-They can occur in combination with soybean cyst nematode, lance nematodes, lesion nematodes, reniform, and stubby root nematodes.
-When a RKN resistant soybean variety is planted, one of the other nematode species may still cause significant damage and yield loss.
+In many fields, RKN are not the only plant-parasitic nematodes present.
+They can occur in combination with soybean cyst nematodes, lance nematodes, lesion nematodes, reniform, and stubby root nematodes.
+When a RKN-resistant variety is planted, other species of nematodes present may cause significant damage and yield loss.

 Yield Losses and Impact

-Yield losses can range from 10% to more than 50% when susceptible soybean cultivars are grown in fields with high densities of southern RKN.
-Severely infected plants produce fewer pods and smaller-sized grain.
-When grown in rotation with susceptible hosts such as corn or cotton, the population density of southern RKN can increase to damaging levels for the subsequent soybean crop.
+Yield losses can range from 10 percent to more than 50 percent when susceptible soybean cultivars are grown in fields with high densities of southern RKN.
+Severely infected plants produce fewer pods and smaller grain.
+When grown in rotation with susceptible hosts such as corn or many cotton varieties, the population density of southern RKN can increase to damaging levels for the subsequent soybean crop.
 Root-knot nematodes consistently cause significant annual yield losses of soybean, especially in the Southern U.S.

-Further data on yield and economic loss due to RKN is available on the Field Crop Disease and Insect Loss Calculator from the Crop Protection Network.
+Additional data on yield and economic losses from RKN are available on the Field Crop Disease and Insect Loss Calculator from the Crop Protection Network.

 Diagnosis

-Plants exhibiting foliar symptoms such as interveinal necrosis at mid-season typically have extensive root galling.
-In many cases, what appear to be individual galls are clusters of galls cause by numerous female nematodes (5 to 10) in the same location.
+Plants exhibiting foliar symptoms such as interveinal necrosis at mid-season (R4) typically have extensive root galling.
+In many cases, what appear to be individual galls are clusters of galls caused by numerous female nematodes (5 to 10) in the same location.
 Galls are easily distinguishable from Rhizobium nodules.
 Rhizobium nodules can be rubbed off the root surface, whereas a gall cannot.
-However, galled roots, especially secondary roots, can break where galls are present when uprooted by hand; therefore, uprooting plants with the aid of a shovel is preferred.
+In addition, when cutting into nodules the inside of an active nodule will be pink and the nodule itself soft.
+However, galled roots, especially secondary roots, can break where galls are present when uprooted by hand; therefore, uprooting plants with a shovel is preferred.
 It is important to note that although the presence of galls can confirm infection by RKN, it does not eliminate the possibility of other damaging nematodes being present.

-Soil samples should be collected near stunted plants or edges of a “bad spot” in the field.
-Collect soil from the root zone of living, symptomatic plants to a general depth of 8 to 10 inches (20 to 25 cm) as the nematode population densities will be greater than in soil collected surrounding plants that have been dead for several weeks.
+To diagnose a nematode issue, soil samples should be collected near stunted plants or on the edges of a “bad spot” in the field.
+Collect soil from the root zone of living, symptomatic plants to a depth of 8 to 10 inches (20 to 25 cm), as the nematode population densities will be greater than in soil collected from surrounding plants that have been dead for several weeks.

-These methods are useful in identifying a RKN issue, but identifying the species of RKN present requires additional testing, such as molecular assays.
-Furthermore, only a set of differential host plants can aid in the identification of specific races or biotypes within a RKN species.
-There are four races of southern RKN and all can reproduce on soybean.
-There are two races of the peanut RKN: race 1 primarily infects peanut causing severe damage but can also infect soybean; race 2 can infect and severely damage soybean, but not peanut.
+These methods are useful in identifying a RKN issue, but identifying the species of RKN present requires additional testing, such as molecular assays (DNA assays).
+Furthermore, only a set of differential host plants can aid in identifying specific races or biotypes within a RKN species.
+There are four races of southern RKN, and all can reproduce on soybean.
+There are two races of the peanut RKN: Race 1 primarily infects peanut, and causes severe damage, but can also infect soybean; race 2 can infect and severely damage soybean, but not peanut.
 Neither race of peanut RKN can infect cotton.
-Cotton is an excellent rotation crop to control peanut RKN, but not southern RKN.
+Moreover, cotton is an excellent rotation crop for controlling peanut RKN, but not southern RKN.

 Figure 7.
 Soybean cyst nematode females visible on the outside of soybean roots.